 The continuing innovations: Advancing the science

 Along the way, Bristol Myers Squibb scientists will surely run into roadblocks that try to block progress.
-But just as surely, as the team has done time and again, they won’t see those roadblocks as impediments.
+But just as surely, as the team has done time and again, they will find creative solutions to overcome these roadblocks.

 Robert Plenge, MD, PhD